rhassing/autodiscover/README.md

 There is one main (perl) script which scans the network and adds the found hosts to a database.
 It starts with the scan, then checks if the ip address exsists in NagiosQL and it checks its own database.
 If a host is found which doesn’t exsist in either database, it will check the hostname with a snmpget, using the community given on the webpage.

 Please change the username and password used for the database!

+Feature requests:
+* I would like to create an option to make a choise whether to write to NagiosQL or write to file and import, or copy the file.
+* DNS lookup should also be added (configurable if snmp or DNS is leading)